jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 # Snow crab assessment data

-This is a markdown document.
+This is a simple markdown document (without Quarto or Rmarkdown variations).
 It can be viewed in formatted form via:

   - a web browser open the webpage: [01_snowcrab_data.md](https://github.com/jae0/bio.snowcrab/tree/master/inst/markdown/01_snowcrab_data.md)